 Kayaking on the Waikato river (check out the Boatshed café and Kayaks, Karapiro on the web) my 9 and 12 year olds loved the glowworm kayaking trip in the dark, plus campfire.

 Auckland is really only good for a day.....
-Stroll the harbor and look at the $$$$ boats about 6 years ago
+Stroll the harbor and look at the $$$$ boats over 6 years ago

 Wellington is definitely worth an overnight.